JamesHutchison/megamock/GUIDANCE.md

 recommendation is to just use `# type: ignore` and move on with your life.
 Alternatively, you can cast an object to a type to fix a problem, but this gets tedius.

+# Known Limitations
+`MegaPatch.it` doesn't currently support patching something that is imported within a function while also using the PyTest hot reloader.
+This appears as an error on re-runs, even if you didn't change anything.